Piano Academy for Children

 The Study Programs

-for students in their first two years of piano study
+Young students (ages 6-9) in their first two years of piano study

 Students attend a weekly 60-minute group lesson in which musical concepts are introduced.
 In addition, training and guidance are given in the following areas of music study: reading skills, aural awareness, technical development, music theory, repertoire, and performance.
 Students gain a love of music through games that reinforce concepts, and enjoy sharing music with their peers through a relaxed setting of performance.

-A weekly 30-minute private lesson provides individual attention and encouragement in support of the material presented in the group lesson.
-The private teacher assists with goal-setting and enhancing the learning process, and parents are encouraged to attend this lesson in order that they can better help with practicing at home.
+A weekly 30-minute private lesson provides individual attention and encouragement that supports the material presented in the group lesson.
+The private teacher assists with goal-setting and enhancing the learning process and parents are encouraged to attend this lesson in order that they can better help with practicing at home.

 Students attend a weekly 45-minute private lesson.
 Teachers develop a strong relationship of encouragement and guidance with each student in these lessons.
 Included in lessons are many of the various aspects of music: new concepts, review of previously taught material, repertoire, technical development, sight reading, memory work, aural awareness and music theory.
 In addition, students receive help with goal-setting and performance preparation.

-Bi-weekly group classes are held for students according to level, in which reinforcement is given through music theory, aural awareness, and performance.
+Bi-weekly group classes are held for 3rd year students, in which reinforcement is given through music theory, aural awareness, and performance.

-Monthly master classes are held for high school students, where they have the opportunity to perform for their peers and receive positive feedback as well as helpful hints on how to improve their repertoire.
+Monthly master classes are held for students in their 4th year of study and beyond where they have the opportunity to perform for their peers and receive positive feedback as well as helpful hints on how to improve their repertoire.

 Testing and Evaluations